InsurUp/MongoFlow/README.md

 ### Interceptors

-MongoFlow has interceptors to intercept the operations before they are sent to the database.
+MongoFlow has interceptors to intercept the operations before or after they are sent to the database.

 ```csharp
 public class MyInterceptor : VaultInterceptor